dev-rashedin/http-status-toolkit/docs/status-codes-with-detailed-message.md

 # Detailed HTTP Status Messages

-This document provides detailed descriptions of HTTP status codes, including unofficial and vendor-specific ones.
+This document provides detailed descriptions of HTTP status codes, including unofficial and vendor-specific ones provided by `http-status-toolkit`.
+Each entry shows:

+- The numerical code
+- Its constant name (TypeScript-safe)
+- A detailed message

 ---